wiremock/wiremock.org/_docs/webhooks-and-callbacks.md

 ---
-layout: docs
-title: Webhooks and Callbacks
-meta_title: Simulating Webhooks and Callbacks | WireMock
-toc_rank: 105
 description: Configuring WireMock to fire outbound HTTP requests when specific stubs are matched.
 ---

+# Simulating Webhooks and Callbacks

 WireMock can make asynchronous outbound HTTP calls when an incoming request is matched to a specific stub.
 This pattern is commonly referred to as webhooks or callbacks and is a common design in APIs that need to proactively notify their clients